 The data obtained from our study indicate that a rapid method like CRAM was able to capture a variety of important regional differences in the condition of salt marshes in California.
 An assessment of salt marsh vegetation community structure in southern California and the San Francisco Bay estuaries found similar regional patterns in the condition of salt marsh vegetation in California (Fetscher et al. 2010).
+Regional differences in condition can have implications from a management perspective.
+For example, while the general negative correlation between estuarine wetland condition and intensity of adjacent land use is clear from this study, the management actions needed to address the issue at the regional scale will vary with the particulars of local land use history and practice.

 Thus our study provides an example of how rapid assessment can provide similar insight into the general patterns of overall wetland condition comparable to the data collected through more intensive methods.
-Although rapid methods like CRAM provide a cost-effective means for basic assessment of overall ecosystem health, they are just one element of a comprehensive regional aquatic ecosystem monitoring program.
+Although rapid methods like CRAM provide a cost-effective means for basic assessment of overall ecosystem health, they are just one element of a comprehensive regional monitoring program.
 In most cases, RAMs will need to be used in conjunction with more intensive methods, rather than as stand-alone tools, to support management decisions.
 Intensive methods are essential to answer more precise management questions about particular plant and animal species, water quality parameters, or other condition aspects that are not individually assessed using RAMs.
-However, addition of rapid assessment to more intensive protocols has an advantage in that the CRAM data is available at the completion each assessment. .
-Although the addition of rapid assessment typically add 1 to 2 hours to the length of time the field crew is on site, the time required to process and obtain the assessment results is relatively minimal compared to methods that require the analysis of laboratory samples.
+However, addition of rapid assessment to more intensive protocols has an advantage in that the CRAM data is available at the completion each assessment.
+Although the addition of rapid assessment typically add 1-2 hours to the length of time the field crew is on site, the time required to process and obtain the assessment results is relatively minimal compared to methods that require the analysis of laboratory samples.
 In addition, RAM results can be used to help focus and prioritize the need and location for more intensive assessments.
 Thus, the low cost of RAM makes them ideal for addition for all state-sponsored assessments and becomes the mechanism through which state wetland management and restoration program effectiveness can be evaluated (Kentula 2007).